ManicodeSecurity/Android-Attack-Defense/001-Lab-Setup/README.md

 ![Create New Device](../images/Create_New_Device.png?raw=true "Create New Device")

-3. We will create a Pixel device running Android Oreo.
-Select `Pixel` from the list of hardware:
+3. Select desired hardware.
+BE SURE TO CHOOSE A DEVICE THAT DOES NOT HAVE PLAY STORE ENABLED (Small logo should NOT be present):

 ![Pixel](../images/Pixel_Hardware.png?raw=true "Pixel Hardware")

-4. Now we will download `Android Oreo API 26` to run on the Pixel Emulator:
+4. Now we will download `Android Oreo API 27` to run on the Emulator:

 ![Oreo](../images/Oreo_API_26.png?raw=true "Oreo")

-When it is done downloading select Oreo with API 26 and click `Next`.
+When it is done downloading select the appropriate API version and click `Next`.
 On the final screen leave everything as default except for the name of the AVD.
 Please change it to `Manicode-Mobile-Training`:

 ![AVD Name](../images/AVD-Name.png?raw=true "AVD Name")